 If you’ve eliminated un-sprouted grains from your diet for any reason, whether it be that you have celiac, you’re trying to lose weight or just because you’re a raw foody then it’s possible you might still experience those pesky cravings for something bread like, a sandwhich perhaps?
-I love having sandwiches so I created an easy recipe that will satisfy us both

 My original inspiration for this turmeric bread stems from a visit we had up at our friend Jeremy Safrons farm in Haiku.
 He had made bread with turmeric from his land and when I tried it I was amazed at how much flavour it posessed.
 That was over a year ago now and since we use turmeric frequently around here I though it was about time to create my own.

 - 3 cups buckwheat, soaked overnight and rinsed

 - 1.5 cups sunflower seeds, soaked for 4 hours and rinsed

 - 1 tsp. turmeric

 - 1 tbsp. coconut oil